theSLWayne/Video_Face_Blur/README.md

 ## 5. Contributions

 Feel free to contribute to the project.
-Here are some of the suggested imporvements:
+Here are some of the suggested improvements:

 - Improve the face detection model to detect side faces.